microdotsh/On_awakening/README.md

 This project started when trying to distribute content via SMS to so many recipients that it was becoming cumbersome.
 (Device software doesn't support RCS)

-I created a BASH script to read a number file stored on my Android device and send the content of a seperate text file with some extra steps to avoid carrier filtering of automated distribution.
+I created a BASH script to read a number file stored on my Android device and send the content of a separate text file with some extra steps to avoid carrier filtering of automated distribution.

-Scripts reads a message file for content to distribute
+Script reads a message file for content to distribute

 Reads a recipient file in the following format:
   ```text